-Advise women of the potential hazard to a fetus and to avoid becoming pregnant during treatment and for 1 month after the last dose of IMBRUVICA [see Special warnings and precautions for use (4.4.8)].
+Advise women of the potential hazard to a fetus and to avoid becoming pregnant during IMBRUVICA PI (ASEAN SmPC Format)

-- Inform patients to take IMBRUVICA orally once daily according to their physician's instructions and that the capsules should be swallowed whole with a glass of water without being opened, broken, or chewed at approximately the same time each day [see Posology and method of administration (4.2.1)]. - Advise patients that in the event of a missed daily dose of IMBRUVICA, it should be taken as soon as possible on the same day with a return to the normal schedule the following day.
-Patients should not take extra capsules to make up the missed dose [see Posology and method of administration (4.2.6)]. - Advise patients of the common side effects associated with IMBRUVICA [see Undesirable effects (4.8)].
+- treatment and for 1 month after the last dose of IMBRUVICA [see Special warnings and precautions for use (4.4.8)]. - Inform patients to take IMBRUVICA orally once daily according to their physician's instructions and that the oral dosage (capsules) should be swallowed whole with a glass of water without opening, breaking or chewing the capsules approximately the same time each day [see Posology and method of administration (4.2.1)]. - Advise patients that in the event of a missed daily dose of IMBRUVICA, it should be taken as soon as possible on the same day with a return to the normal schedule the following day.
+Patients should not take extra doses to make up the missed dose [see Posology and method of administration (4.2.6)]. - Advise patients of the common side effects associated with IMBRUVICA [see Undesirable effects (4.8)].
 Direct the patient to a complete list of adverse drug reactions in PATIENT INFORMATION. - Advise patients to inform their health care providers of all concomitant medications, including prescription medicines, over-the-counter drugs, vitamins, and herbal products [see Interaction with other medicinal products and other forms of interactions (4.5)]. - Advise patients that they may experience loose stools or diarrhea, and should contact their doctor if their diarrhea persists.
 Advise patients to maintain adequate hydration [see Undesirable effects (4.8.1)].